mahartmann/multiNegScope/README.md

 --input_file ./examples/Pt.jsonl
 ```

-This creates two files ```./examples/Pt#cues.jsonl``` and ```./examples/Pt#cues.html```.
+The script creates two files ```./examples/Pt#cues.jsonl``` and ```./examples/Pt#cues.html```.
 The first can be used as input file for the negation scope resolution model, the latter visualizes the detected negation cues in red when opened in a web browser.

 ### Predicting negation scopes given marked negation cues
 ## Training models